vulcanize/chiba-clonk/LNS_README.md

-This document describes the Laconic Name Service (LNS) and is intended for people who wish install and operate the application, or interact with it via the CLI tool (ethermintd).
+This document describes the Laconic Name Service (LNS).

 # The Laconic Name Service (LNS)